Palace wedding venues that are fit for royalty!

 For a large wedding breakfast, you can’t get grander than the Banqueting House – after all, it’s in the name!
 The vaulted Undercroft is the perfect setting for a wedding ceremony and accommodates a guest list of up to 150.
 This unique space can be atmospherically lit with candelabra and uplighters for maximum effect, and can accommodate 150 guests for a civil ceremony, 250 for standing reception, and 120 for a wedding breakfast.

 Built for entertaining by King James I in the 17th century, the incredible Main Hall can then accommodate 500 for a drinks reception, and 300 for a wedding breakfast with space for dancing.
-As your guests arrive via the grand staircase, they’ll get a jaw-dropping view of the magnificent ceiling painting by Sir Peter Paul Ruben, adorned with hanging chandeliers.
+As your wedding guests arrive via the grand staircase, they’ll get a jaw-dropping view of the magnificent ceiling painting by Sir Peter Paul Ruben, adorned with hanging chandeliers.
+It is one of the most dramatic wedding venues in central London.

 Did you know that you can hold your reception at one of London’s most famous landmarks?
 You may not be able to hold your ceremony at the Tower of London, but there are a huge range of spaces that are perfect for pre- or post-wedding receptions.
 From the banqueting suite in the New Armouries, which holds up to 240 guests for dinner, to a formal meal for 70 in the elegant Royal Regiment of Fusiliers, there are plenty of options to choose from.